alt-ctrl-code/home/LOGGING.md

 ---------------------------------------------------

-Now, we're definitely _not in the business of writing loggers_, and there are great packages in the community like [winston](https://www.npmjs.com/package/winston) that pretty much abstract logging for us already, but the simple [Logger](https://github.com/craigparra/alt-logger/blob/master/Logger.js) class is a succinct example of a simple logger facade that demonstrates some useful logging utility that might otherwise be overlooked in the weeds of winston, and also opens up our options, as we will see.
+Now, we're definitely _not in the business of writing loggers_, and there are great packages in the community like [winston](https://www.npmjs.com/package/winston) that pretty much abstract logging for us already, but the [Logger](https://github.com/craigparra/alt-logger/blob/master/Logger.js) class is a succinct example of a simple logger facade that demonstrates some useful logging utility that might otherwise be overlooked in the weeds of winston, and also opens up our options, as we will see.